quenousimporte/notes/readme.md

 python3 app.py
 ```

-Requires python3, curl, gpg and a text editor.
+Requires python3, curl, gnupg and a text editor.

-## reclaim your data
+## Reclaim your data

 Download your notes in a single json file with ctrl+shift+S.